AlexanderSemenuk/RealTimeChat/README.md

 2. Backend setup:
 - Navigate to the server directory
 - Update the `appsettings.json` file with your Azure SQL Database and Cognitive Services credentials
+- Update Redis and Azure SignalR connection strings with your credentials
 - Run `dotnet restore` to install dependencies
 - Run `dotnet ef database update` to apply migrations to your database